-4. Additional Program Requirements
+4. Additional Program Requirements include:

-- a.
+a.
 Product Information.
-Press releases and any other product intended to be disseminated to the public must be submitted to the GTR four days before release for approval and acceptance.
-The GTR will work with FHEO's Office of the General Deputy Assistant Secretary information clearance and approval. - b.
+Press releases and any other product intended to be disseminated to the public must be submitted to the GTR 4 days before release for approval and acceptance.
+The GTR will work with the FHEO's Office of the General Deputy Assistant Secretary for information clearance and approval.

+b.
 Payment Contingent on Completion.
 Payment of FHIP funds is made on a fixed price basis.
-Payments are contingent on the satisfactory and timely completion of your project activities and products as reflected in your grant or cooperative agreement.
-Requests for funds must be accompanied by financial and progress reports. - c.
+Payments are contingent on the satisfactory and timely completion of your project activities and products as reflected in your grant agreement.
+Requests for funds must be accompanied by financial and progress reports.

+c.
 Copyright Materials.
 You may copyright any work eligible for copyright protection subject to HUD's right to reproduce, publish, or otherwise use your work for Federal purposes, and to authorize others to do so as required in 2 CFR 215.36.

-- d.
+d.
 Complaints Against Awardees.
 Each FHIP award is overseen by a HUD GO (See www.hud.gov for list of FHEO Regional Directors).
-Complaints from the public against FHIP grantees should be forwarded to the POC listed above in Section VII Agency Contacts(s).
-If, after notice and consideration of relevant information, the GO concludes that there has been inappropriate conduct, such as a violation of FHIP requirements, terms or conditions of the grant agreement, or any other applicable statute, regulation or other requirement, HUD will take appropriate action under 24 CFR § 84.62.
-Such action may include: written reprimand; consideration of past performance in awarding future FHIP applications; repayment to HUD of funds received under the grant; or temporary or permanent denial of participation in the FHIP under 24 CFR part 24. - e.
+Complaints from the public against FHIP grantees should be forwarded to the POC listed above in Section VII Agency Contact(s).
+If, after notice and consideration of relevant information, the Grant Officer concludes that there has been inappropriate conduct, such as a violation of FHIP requirements, terms or conditions of the grant agreement, or any other applicable statute, regulation or other requirement, HUD will take appropriate action under 24 CFR § 84.62.
+Such action may include: written reprimand; consideration of past performance in awarding future FHIP applications; repayment to HUD of funds received under the grant; or temporary or permanent denial of participation in the FHIP under 24 CFR part 24.

+e.
 Double Payments.
-If an applicant is awarded funds under this NOFO, the applicant (and any contractor or consultant) may not charge or claim credit for the activities performed under this project under any other Federally assisted project. - f.
+If an applicant is awarded funds under this NOFO, the applicant (and any contractor or consultant) may not charge or claim credit for the activities performed under this project under any other Federally assisted project.

+f.
 Performance Sanctions.
-A grantee or contractor violating the requirements in its grant agreement will be liable for such sanctions as authorized by law, including repayment of improperly used funds, termination of further participation in the FHIP, and denial of further participation in programs of HUD or any federal agency. - g.
+A grantee or contractor violating the requirements in its grant agreement will be liable for such sanctions as authorized by law, including repayment of improperly used funds, termination of further participation in the FHIP, and denial of further participation in programs of HUD or any federal agency.

+g.
 Corrections to Deficient Applications.
 In order not to unreasonably exclude applications from being rated and ranked, HUD may contact applicants to ensure proper completion of the application and will do so uniformly for all applicants.
 HUD may not seek clarification of items or responses that improve the substantive quality of an applicant's response to any rating factors or correct deficiencies which are in whole or part of a rating factor.
-Applicants will have five business days from date of notification to submit the required documents to HUD.
+Applicants will have 5 business days from date of notification to submit the required documents to HUD.
 Applicants will be notified by email and telephone about corrections to ensure notification.
 The applicants must submit the corrections by using the form HUD Form 90611 found in their downloaded application to submit the technical cures to HUD.

 h.
 Compliance.

-- Executive Order 13132 which prohibits an agency from promulgating policies that have federalism implications and either impose substantial direct compliance costs not required by statute, or preempt state law, unless the relevant requirements of Section 6 of the executive order are met; and - Sections 102 and 103 of the Department of Housing and Urban Development Reform Act of 1989. - i.
-Paperwork Reduction Act Statement.
-The information collection requirements in this notice have been approved by OMB under the Paperwork Reduction Act of 1995 (44 U.S.C.
-3501-3520).
-In accordance with the Paperwork Reduction Act, HUD may not conduct or sponsor, and a person is not required to respond to, a collection of information unless the collection displays a valid OMB control number.
-Each NOFO will identify its applicable OMB control number unless its collection of information is excluded from these requirements under 5 CFR part 1320.
+For preparing and submitting applications, please ensure HUD's compliance with: (a) Executive Order 13132 which prohibits an agency from promulgating policies that have federalism implications and either impose substantial direct compliance costs not required by statute, or preempt state law, unless the relevant requirements of Section 6 of the executive order are met; and (b) Sections 102 and 103 of the Department of Housing and Urban Development Reform Act of 1989.